 *CU semester costs are based on the estimates provided by the Office of Financial Aid.

-- Even though credit earned on CU Boulder study abroad programs doesn't count toward the COF limit, it is posted on the CU degree audit and may be used to satisfy core, major, or elective requirements.
+- Even though credit earned on CU Boulder education abroad programs doesn't count toward the COF limit, it is posted on the CU degree audit and may be used to satisfy core, major, or elective requirements.

 Questions?
 Please read more about COF at the CU College Opportunity Fund (COF) Project website.

 - Can I use the G.I.
 Bill to help finance my education abroad program?